Artyom17/layers/README.md

 ```

 * Introduce different subtypes to [XRLayer](https://immersive-web.github.io/webxr/#xrlayer-interface) which will have all the necessary attributes for each layer;
-* Introduce a way to determine which layers are supported and what is the maximum amount of the layers supported;
+* Introduce a way to determine which layers are supported and what is the maximum amount of the layers supported.
+> **TODO** expose capabitilities of layers, in XRSession?

 ### Proposed types of layers
 Not all layers are going to be supported by all hardware/browsers.
 We would need to figure out the bare minimum of layer types to be supported.
 I have the following ones in mind: the transparent or opaque quadrilateral, cubemap, cylindrical and equirect